Tried and tested by us, view our range of great kayaking clothing that we wear everyday.

 The sole of your booties should still be flexible enough so that you can maintain good feeling of your foot pegs, and if your feet are larger, not be too cramped in the end of the cockpit.
 Your paddling shoes should also be well attached to your feet so they don't float away if you take a swim or get sucked off in the mud in those low-tide landings - a velcro strap to tighten or an above the ankle opening help keep them on.

 We have found a good lightweight minimalist runner to be good for kayaking, and there are a variety of water shoes on the market - choose something sturdy!
-Of the many paddling booties we have seen two that combine these features: NRS Remix Kicker booties and Sea to Summit Ultraflex booties.
+Of the many paddling booties we have seen two that combine these features: NRS Remix Kicker booties and NRS Freestyle Wetshoe for a booties that extends further up above the ankle.

 An important part of your base layer is keeping your feet warm - unless you are wearing a drysuit/drypants or some sort of high waterproof boot (mukluks), inevitably you will get wet feet, so you need to be able to keep them warm when wet.
 Wearing socks also protects that gap between long pants and booties from biting insects that seem to sneak up on you when you are busy at lunchtime and when setting up camp.